Harriot Kezia Hunt: Death and legacy

 Hunt died in Boston on January 2, 1875, at the age of 69.
 She was buried in Mount Auburn Cemetery, near Boston.
 Her grave is marked by a statue of the Greek goddess of health, Hygeia, carved by the African American sculptor Edmonia Lewis.

 The first volume of History of Woman Suffrage, published in 1881, states, “THESE VOLUMES ARE AFFECTIONATELY INSCRIBED TO THE Memory of Mary Wollstonecraft, Frances Wright, Lucretia Mott, Harriet Martineau, Lydia Maria Child, Margaret Fuller, Sarah and Angelina Grimké, Josephine S. Griffing, Martha C. Wright, Harriot K. Hunt, M.D., Mariana W. Johnson, Alice and Phebe Carey, Ann Preston, M.D., Lydia Mott, Eliza W. Farnham, Lydia F. Fowler, M.D., Paulina Wright Davis, Whose Earnest Lives and Fearless Words, in Demanding Political Rights for Women, have been, in the Preparation of these Pages, a Constant Inspiration TO The Editors”.

-Hunt is also commemorated on the Salem Women's Heritage Trail.
+Hunt is commemorated on the Boston Women's Heritage Trail, and on a plaque on the left wall of Paul Revere Mall.

+She is also the namesake of the Women's Pro Baseball League team the Boston Hunters.